The author is a guitarist and bassist with over 35 years of experience as a musician.

 So let’s get to it.
 On to the gear!

-- Electronics: One each volume and tone control, 5-way switch
+- Electronics: Two volume and one tone control, 3-way switch

 The C-1 body style is a comfortable and attractive shape that has become synonymous with Schecter.
 It's used on their top-end instruments, as we see here, as well as lower-cost models.

-The C-1 Classic may look like a super-strat, and indeed has a 25.5" scale length.
+The C-1 Platinum may look like a superstrat and indeed has a 25.5" scale length.
 However, with all that mahogany it will have a feel a bit more like a Les Paul-type guitar.

 Actually, I take some of that back.
 I think Schecter guitars have come to the point where we can accurately say this thing feels like a Schecter.
 There is definitely a certain vibe we have come to expect from them.
 It’s a bit edgy, a bit classy, and a whole lot of awesome.